damonhook/warcry-statshammer/README.md

 ## Usage

+## `yarn setup`

+This will install both the backend and frontend dependencies.

 ### `yarn dev`

 Runs the app in development mode (launches both the express server, and the react frontend).